zwave-js/node-red-contrib-zwave-js/README.md

 ## Awesome peaple

- - [AlCalzone](https://github.com/AlCalzone) for creating the backend [JS Driver](https://github.com/zwave-js/node-zwave-js) that makes this possible.
+ - [AlCalzone](https://github.com/AlCalzone) for creating [ZWave-JS](https://github.com/zwave-js/node-zwave-js) that makes this possible.
  - [CRXPorter](https://github.com/crxporter) for creating all the help material/finding this project.
  - [thk](https://github.com/thk-socal) for the relentless beta testing